Pensarfeo/react-makestateful/README.md

   on.didMount = () => console.log('this will execute third on did mount')
 ```

-The call orther is guaranteed to be the same as the orther in which the function were added.
+The call other is guaranteed to be the same as the other in which the function were added.

 ### Should Component Update

 By default ```shouldComponentUpdate``` returns true.
-If you add several callbacks to be called on ```shouldComponentUpdate```, the first one to return a boolean will the return alue of  ```shouldComponentUpdate```.
+If you add several callbacks to be called on ```shouldComponentUpdate```, the first one to return a boolean will the return value of  ```shouldComponentUpdate```.
 Example:

 ```js
   // nextProps = {num: 1}